ITRS-Group/cordial/docs/tools/geneos/geneos_reload.md

 ### Synopsis

 Signal the matching instances to reload their configurations, depending on the component TYPE.

 ```
-geneos reload [TYPE] [NAME...]
+geneos reload [TYPE] [NAME...] [flags]
 ```

 ### Options